AIDASoft/podio/doc/advanced_topics.md

 The main requirement for a reading backend is its capability of reading back all the necessary data from which a collection can be constructed in the form of `podio::CollectionReadBuffers`.
-From thes buffers collections can then be constructed.
+From these buffers collections can then be constructed.
 Each instance has to contain the (type erased) POD buffers (as a `std::vector`), the (possibly empty) vectors of `podio::ObjectID`s that contain the relation information as well the (possibly empty) vectors for the vector